 Most of the lakes in the Canadian Rockies are cold all year round.
-Lake Annette, however, is quite shallow and therefore it warms up from spring throughout the summer.
-There’s a diving platform in the lake and the beach has picnic tables and playground.
+Lake Annette, however, is quite shallow, so it warms up from spring throughout the summer.
+The lake has a diving platform, and the beach has picnic tables and a playground.
 You can sunbathe on the beach while being surrounded by beautiful mountain peaks.

 - 7,5 km north of Jasper, the sign is located along Yellowhead Highway

-A neighbour of Lake Annette is Lake Edith.
-Because Lake Edith is smaller and more sheltered with trees all around, the waters are calmer.
-It’s an ideal place for stand up paddleboarding.
-You can either rent an inflatable board in town or rent one on the shore during the summer.
+Lake Edith is the neighbour of Lake Annette.
+The water is calmer because Lake Edith is smaller and more sheltered, with trees all around.
+It’s an ideal place for stand-up paddleboarding.
+You can rent an inflatable board in town or one on the shore during the summer.

 - 7,5 km north-east of Jasper, the sign is located along Yellowhead Highway

 Maligne Canyon is the deepest canyon in the Canadian Rockies.
-Similar to Johnston Canyon in Banff National Park, Maligne Canyon features more waterfalls.
-The whole loop across all 6 bridges is around 6 km long with very little elevation.
-It’s a great family-friendly hike even during the rain.
+Although similar to Johnston Canyon in Banff National Park, Maligne Canyon features more waterfalls.
+The whole loop across all six bridges is around 6 km long with very little elevation.
+It’s a great family-friendly hike, even on a rainy day.

 - 11 km north of Jasper, take Yellowhead Highway, then turn right and follow Maligne Lake Road

 Spectacular hanging Angel Glacier with a pool underneath and chunks of glacier swimming in it is an absolute highlight of Jasper National Park.
-You can make it as easy or hard as you’d like.
+You can make the Mount Edith Cavell hike as easy or hard as you’d like.
 The trail to the viewpoint of the Angel Glacier is easy and paved.
-Then you can make your way up the hill for even more panoramic view and make an 8 km loop.
+Then, you can make your way up the hill for even more panoramic views and make an 8 km loop.

 - 25 km south of Jasper